 Need to know: check ahead for the dates of the neighbourhood summer festivals in Barcelona

-Barcelona has two parks which you really mustn’t miss on your visit.
-They’re both special in their own ways.
-Parc de la Ciutadella is close to the Picasso museum so we wandered through before our visit.
+Parc de la Ciutadella is the biggest green space in the city center, close to the Gothic quarter.
+It’s also near to the Picasso museum so we wandered through before our visit.
 Even on a Saturday lunchtime in August it didn’t feel over busy and we could have easily found a shady spot for a picnic.
-There’s a dramatic fountain and parakeets shrieking in the palms too.
+The park has a dramatic fountain and parakeets shrieking in the palms too.
 It’s billed as Barcelona’s most popular park and it was certainly a favourite with bike tours.

 Visit Gaudi’s Park Güell

-On Sunday morning we visited our second park, the extraordinary Parc Güell.
+On Sunday morning we visited the extraordinary Parc Güell.
 Gaudi dreamed up these pleasure gardens which became a public park in 1926.
 It’s a huge area across a steep hillside with natural stone walkways, arcades and viaducts.

 You can get up close to the mosaic lizard and the sinuous tiled bench overlooking the city that adorn a hundred postcards.

-Need to know: Book ahead for the Monumental Area as it’s hugely popular and entrance is timed.
+Need to know: Book ahead for the Monumental Area as one of Barcelona’s most iconic attractions and entrance is timed.
 Try to get there early in order to avoid the crowds and don’t forget sunscreen and water.
 There are two metro stops near the Park which both involve an uphill walk however outdoor escalators help.
 A 24 bus stops near one of the gates.
 To pre-book Park Guell entrance or tours via GetYourGuide click here

 One morning I went walking – and shopping – in Gràcia and the boys headed off to Camp Nou for a Barcelona stadium tour.
 FC Barcelona is one of the pre-eminent clubs in the world and its museum charts its history with memorabilia, pictures and collections of kit and trophies.
-Behind the scenes, visitors are allowed into the Away dressing room, the media rooms, the tunnel and the dugouts.
+Behind the scenes, visitors can explore the Away dressing room, the media rooms, the tunnel and the dugouts.

-Here are some more Barcelona experiences to book in advance: from a Spanish cookery lesson to a package of fun activities!
+Here are more tours and experiences to appeal to young adults and teens in Barcelona: from a Spanish cookery lesson to a Flamenco show.

-Five palaces in fact.
-The popular Museu Picasso is housed in adjacent medieval palaces in the La Ribera district.
-We decided to do just one museum and the boys both voted for this one.
-It’s one of the most important collections of Picasso’s work in the world however there are some gaps.
+It’s one of the most important collections of Picasso’s work in the world, however there are some gaps.
 There are lots of his early paintings as a teenager and it’s easy to chart the huge leaps in style as his work matures.
 But don’t expect to see many of his most famous pieces.
 His interpretations of Las Meninas by Velázquez fill a gallery and are one of the highlights.

 Need to know: There’s a no photos rule inside the museum but the courtyards and stairways at entrance and exit are beautiful in their own right.
 There’s also an excellent gift shop!

 I’d be very tempted by this walking tour which visits Picasso’s favourite haunts in Barcelona, the city where he spent his formative years.
-It includes a guided visit to the museum too.
+It includes a guided visit to the museum’s collection too.

-New kid on the block, just down the road from the Picasso museum, is MOCO an independent museum which is an offshoot of the Amsterdam original.
+Just down the road from the Picasso museum, is MOCO an independent museum which is an offshoot of the Amsterdam original.
 Focusing on modern and contemporary art its permanent collections feature art world icons like Dali and Damien Hirst, Andy Warhol and Kehinde Wiley, Banksy and Kusama.
-Its not big, but that can be a plus for teens and reviews say its fun.
+Its not big, but that can be a plus for teens and reviews say it’s fun.

 So we went to the Arenas for supper and a sunset view.
 The former bullring is now a shopping mall with a 360 degree rooftop terrace and lots of restaurants.
 We picked a table facing the MNAC and watched crowds gathering in the Avenue that leads to the fountain.